The Recency Effect

 Can the recency effect contribute to user overload or decision fatigue?

 Yes, the recency effect can lead to user overload or decision fatigue.
-This happens when users face too much recent information, which makes it hard for them to make informed choices or focus on important details.
-Designers need to balance new content with clear, simple choices to help prevent overwhelming users and ensure a positive experience.
+This happens when users face too much recent information—which makes it hard for them to make informed choices or focus on important details.
+Designers need to balance new content with clear, simple choices to help keep from overwhelming users—and make sure a positive experience happens.

 Take our Master Class How to Design with the Mind in Mind with Jeff Johnson, Assistant Professor, Computer Science Department, University of San Francisco, to appreciate vital points about users’ perceptual and cognitive psychology.